CG-AA/Wool/README.md

 5. Install the library:
     ```sh
-    make install
+    sudo make install
     ```

 ## Examples

-You can find examples on how to use Wool in the `examples/` directory.
-These examples cover a range of use cases and demonstrate the library's capabilities.
+You can find example on how to use Wool in the `examples/` directory. and yes, it only have one example for now.

 ## Contributing

-Contributions are welcome!
-Please read the `CONTRIBUTING.md` file for more information on how to contribute to Wool.
+Please do it, I'm not good at C++. just open a issue or a pull request.

 ## License